Park Slope Brownstones in the fall

 The Old Stone House was the location where the Americans led and commanded the fight against the British and General Charles Cornwallis where the Americans would lose and the British had a victory.

 This was the fight that helped the British occupy Brooklyn and Manhattan for seven years.
-However, during the infamous Battle of Brooklyn George Washington and his troops escaped the defeat to the British to later fight again and win the war.
+However, during the Battle of Brooklyn George Washington and his troops escaped the defeat to the British to later fight again and win the war.

 Also, in more recent history and pop culture, the Old Stone House was used as a clubhouse for what we know today as the Brooklyn Dodgers.